Learn everything you need to know about digital therapy during the pandemic from the infographic below.

 Right now many of us can’t get to our regular doctor visits for conditions that require monitoring and treatment.
-Telehealth is an option for a lot of things, but when it comes to most kinds of therapy there aren’t a lot of viable options.
+Telehealth is an option for a lot of things.
+On the other hand, when it comes to most kinds of therapy there aren’t a lot of viable options.
 Fortunately there’s tech already developed for treating things like ADHD, autism, addiction, and more from video games and apps.

-Video games can also be used as a supplement to treat ADHD in the absence of therapy options or as a supplement to traditional therapy methods.
+Video games can also be used as a supplement to treat ADHD.
+In the absence of therapy options.
+They can also be used as a supplement to traditional therapy methods.
 These games are designed to bolster working memory, executive functioning, and selective attention.
-Gameplay is designed not only to work on certain skills, but also to react and change the difficulty if the desired outcome is not being achieved.
+Gameplay is designed to work on certain skills.
+Also to react and change the difficulty if the desired outcome is not being achieved.